He is a man of contradictions.

 Innocent yet sophisticated.
 Suave yet cuddly.
 A beloved children’s toy…who enjoys an occasional martini.
 He’s been spotted hobnobbing with international celebrities, written about in leading newspapers, and even played a critical role in shaping the cover of a seminal hip-hop record.
 He is, of course, the Polo Bear, and this is his story.

 Jerry Lauren, Ralph Lauren’s brother, who serves as creative director of men’s design, is a passionate collector of Steiff bears.
 (He estimates his collection to be at 30 to 40 bears, including six that he keeps on his bed.)
 In 1990, inspired by his collection, Jerry’s colleagues had a Steiff bear dressed in Jerry’s likeness—blue oxford shirt, tartan tie, cable-knit sweater—and presented it to him for his birthday.
 At the same time, a Western-inspired bear was presented to Ralph.
 (Upon seeing the two bears, as Jerry recalls, Ralph remarked, “You know what?
 I’m a preppy, too.”)
 A tradition was born, and every year both Ralph and Jerry are given a Steiff bear.
-The bears wear clothes inspired by, and often made in the same factories as, actual Ralph Lauren clothing.
-(Last year’s bear for Ralph included a watch made with the same case as an actual Ralph Lauren timepiece.)
+The bears—inspired by Ralph’s personal style—wear clothes often made in the same factories as actual Ralph Lauren clothing.
 “They’re always his favorite gift,” Jerry says.

 As with so much in the World of Ralph Lauren, what appealed to Ralph in his own life made its way to the clothes, and in 1991 the Polo Bear appeared in two very different forms.
 The first was an actual teddy bear (“Preppy Bear”), produced in tandem with Steiff, and massively popular from the start.
 The teddy bears, in a limited run of 200, sold out of the Madison Avenue flagship in one weekend.
 The second iteration of the bear was as an icon that eventually appeared on everything from T-shirts and denim jackets to dress shirts and ties.